joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-8/lab.md

 5. In the "Edit environment variable window": click edit and add the following the value `C:\laragon\bin\nodejs\node-v18`.
 When added, you can click ok.

-6. To check the installation, in the Window's search bar of your, search for and then select: "power shell".
+6. To check the installation, in the Window's search bar of your VM, search for and then select: "power shell".
 This should open a terminal session.
-Next type `node -v` into the terminal and press enter.
+Next, type `node -v` into the terminal and press enter.
 You should see an output along the lines of `v18.8.0`.

 Finally, we'll install a better text editor on the VM, I recommend VS Code.